maallen3/Rscripts/README.md

 #SE_Intercept (SE stands for standard error)  and SE for every thing they expect you to compare.
 #Wald static for what they expect you to compare.
 #betaConv  betaIter         deviance  maxCooks

+# design

+Lets say you have two genotypes (D21 and T21)
+And one treatment (tempature)

+to get effect of treatment in each group seperately

+dds$group <- factor(paste0(dds$genotype, "_", dds$treatment))

+if design = ~group
+and
+res = (dds, contrast("group", "D21_thirtyseven", "D21_fourtytwo")
+you get the difference caused by the treatment in the D21 res = (dds, contrast("group", "T21_thirtyseven", "T21_fourtytwo") you get the difference caused by the treatment in the T21

+If you only want the common features of the treatment (regardless of where the gene started in genotype 1 and 2) design = ~genotype+treatment

+if you want the effect of the treatment on the first level of genotype with the realtive responce of the other levels of genotype
+~genotype + condition+genotype:condition